FranciscoGalan/Book_recommender/README.md

 A data analysis pipeline which recommends a list of books based on a Goodreads user's reviews, his or her friend's, and the books' average ratings.

+*Goodreads, by the way, is a website in which users can sign up and register books to generate library catalogs and reading lists.*

 <br/>

 ## What is does

 The Book Recommender suggests which books a [Goodreads](https://www.goodreads.com/) 's user could read next!
-(Goodreads, by the way, is a website in which users can sign up and register books to generate library catalogs and reading lists.)

 To demonstrate, I used my own [profile information]() and selected the profiles of some of my friends and people I follow.
 The Recommender now performs the following steps: